Kendall Jenner: 2015–2017: Rise to success

 In 2015, Jenner walked for Chanel, Alexander Wang, Diane von Fürstenberg, Donna Karan, Vera Wang, Michael Kors, Marc Jacobs, Oscar de la Renta, Giles Deacon, Fendi, N°21, H&M, Balmain, the annual Dosso Dossi Fashion Show in Antalya, Turkey, Givenchy, Elie Saab, and Ports 1961.
 Jenner took part in publicity campaigns for Balmain x H&M and walked in the 2015 Victoria's Secret Fashion Show.
 Jenner shot covers and editorials with Marie Claire Indonesia, Harper's Bazaar, GQ, Vogue China, LOVE, and Vogue issues in Japan, France and America.
 Jenner featured in campaigns for Marc Jacobs, Karl Lagerfeld, Fendi, Balmain, Estée Lauder, a political campaign for Rock The Vote/Independent Journal Review voter registration, and a second LOVE advent calendar.
 Jenner signed contracts with Calvin Klein Jeans in March and Penshoppe in May.

 In 2016, Jenner and Cara Delevingne were recreated as wax figures for Madame Tussaud's London Fashion Week Experience event.
 Jenner walked for Chanel, Diane Von Fürstenberg, Vera Wang, Michael Kors, Marc Jacobs, Fendi, Versace, Bottega Veneta, Balmain, Dior, Elie Saab, and Miu Miu.
 Jenner shot covers and editorials in Vogue Brazil, W Korea, LOVE, Vanity Fair, V, Self Service Magazine, and Harper's Bazaar.
 Vogue's editors devoted a special edition editorial supplement to Jenner in April..
 Jenner had campaign features for Mango, CPS Chaps, Calvin Klein, Rock The Vote/Independent Journal Review, and Denimlab.
 Jenner announced her signing to Chilean retail chain París in April.

 Jenner's 2017 campaign for La Perla caused some controversy when she had to cancel a previously scheduled appearance as a Victoria's Secret model due to her new affiliation with La Perla.

 2018–present: Supermodel status

 Jenner made her debut at No. 16 on Forbes magazine's 2015 list of top-earning models, with an estimated annual income of US$4 million.
 In 2017, Jenner was named the world's highest-paid model by Forbes, ousting model Gisele Bündchen, who had been leading the list for more than 14 years since 2002.
+Jenner was appointed as the creative director for the online luxury retailer FWRD in September 2021.
+In 2022, By Far signed Jenner as the face of their debut fragrance, Daydream.
+She and her then-boyfriend Bad Bunny starred in an ad campaign for Gucci Valigeria luggage in October 2023.
+Jenner starred in Tommy Hilfiger's spring 2024 campaign titled Kendall & Friends.
+In September 2024 she starred in a new campaign for the Calvin Klein Fall 2024 womenswear collection.